DWvanderMeer/DWvanderMeer.github.io/_posts/2022-09-22-first-post.md

 layout: post
 ---

 As the title suggests, this is my first post!
-In this feed I'll post updates on projects I'm working on, write a short summary of papers that have been published or post my thoughts on topics that I know something about.
+In this feed I'll post updates on projects I'm working on, write short summaries of papers that I've (co-)authored or share my thoughts on topics that I know something about.

-For instance, I'm currently improving my Python skills by starting from the absolute basics using (Codility)[https://app.codility.com/programmers/lessons/1-iterations/].
+For instance, I'm currently improving my Python skills by starting from the absolute basics using [Codility](https://app.codility.com/programmers/lessons/1-iterations/).
 Even though I've used Python in much more advanced applications, some lessons are actually quite challenging.
-Whenever I've completed a lesson, I'll push the code to my (GitHub)[https://github.com/DWvanderMeer/codility].
+Whenever I've completed a lesson, I'll push the code to my [GitHub](https://github.com/DWvanderMeer/codility).

-You can find the code from today's lesson (here)[https://github.com/DWvanderMeer/codility/blob/main/L4_MaxCounters.py]:
+You can find the code from today's lesson [here](https://github.com/DWvanderMeer/codility/blob/main/L4_MaxCounters.py):

 {% highlight ruby %}
 def solution(N, A):